AndrewBanks10/create-react-cr-project/README.md

 }
 ```

-### Defining Your MVC Component's UI Functions
+### Defining Your MVC Component's UI Service Functions
-The UI functions for your component's UI features are defined in the controller object uiServiceFunctions.
+The UI service functions for your component's UI features are defined in the controller object uiServiceFunctions.
 Any function you define in this object is automatically made available in the props of the UI component.

-Note that defining and changing UI functions is fully compatabile with HMR.
-Therefore, while in the debugger you may add or change UI functions and after a save, these changes become effective for your program without requiring a restart.
+Note that defining and changing UI service functions is fully compatabile with HMR.
+Therefore, while in the debugger you may add or change these functions and after a save, the changes become effective for your program without requiring a restart.

 So, open the file component name/controller.js and locate the object uiServiceFunctions.
 Below is an example.
-See below on how to access and change your state variables in defaultState from your UI service functions.
+See further below on how to access and change your state variables in defaultState from your UI service functions.
 ```javascript
 export const uiServiceFunctions = {
   // Place your UI service functions here